DhairyaS450/personal-website/SUPABASE_SETUP.md

 ### 1. Create a Supabase Account and Project

 1. Go to [supabase.com](https://supabase.com/) and sign up for an account
-2. Create a new project and note down the project URL and anon key
+2. Create a new project and note down the project URL and publishable key
 3. Set a secure database password

 ### 2. Create the Database Table